-The Code notes a number of matters relevant to a customer's/beneficial owner's activities that may pose a higher ML/FT risk.
-When identifying and assessing the ML/FT risks regarding a customer's/beneficial owner's activities, considerations should include whether the customer or its beneficial owner(s):
+The Code notes a number of matters relevant to a customer's/beneficial owner's activities that may pose a higher ML/FT/PF risk.
+When identifying and assessing the ML/FT/PF risks regarding a customer's/beneficial owner's activities, considerations should include whether the customer or its beneficial owner(s):

-- has political connections, such as: - the customer or its beneficial owner is a Politically Exposed Person ("PEP") or has any other relevant links to a PEP; or - one or more of the customer's directors (or equivalent) are PEPs and if so, whether these PEPs exercise significant control over the customer or beneficial owner;
+- has political connections, such as: - the customer or its beneficial owner is a Politically Exposed Person ("PEP") or has any other relevant links to a PEP; or - one or more of the customer's directors (or equivalent) are PEPs and if so, whether these PEPs exercise significant control over the customer or beneficial owner.

-Code 15(7)(j) Note that where a customer or its beneficial owner is a PEP, paragraph 14 of the Code applies.
+Note that where a customer or its beneficial owner is a PEP, paragraph 14 of the Code applies.
 Further guidance on PEPs can be found at section 3.8.8.

+• performs prominent functions for international organisations, including considering having commercial connections ("a CEP8") to higher risk occupational activities that are commonly associated with higher corruption risk, such as:

+Code 15(7)(g), (i)

-- holds another prominent position or enjoys a high public profile that might enable them to abuse this position for private gain; for example, they are: - persons performing prominent functions for international organisations; - senior local or regional public officials with the ability to influence the awarding of public contracts; - decision-making members of high profile sporting bodies; - individuals that are known to influence the government and other senior decision-makers; - has links to sectors that are commonly associated with higher corruption risk, such as construction, pharmaceuticals and healthcare, the arms trade and defence, the extractive industries or public procurement; - has links to sectors that are associated with higher ML/FT risk such as certain money services businesses, casinos or dealers in precious metals; - has links to sectors that involve significant amounts of cash; - is dealing with complex equipment etc. for which he/she/it lacks technical background or which is incongruent with their stated activities; - engages in complex trade deals involving third parties in lines of business that do not accord with their stated business activities established at on-boarding; - though declared to be a commercial business, conducts transactions that suggest they are acting as a money remittance business or a pay through account i.e. accounts involving a rapid movement of high volume transactions with a small end of day balance without clear business rationale; - engages in or request payments be made to third parties or third party destinations that do not accord with the customer's stated business activities and/or where they are not party to the underlying transaction(s) being paid for; - is affiliated with a university or research institution involved in the trading of potentially proliferation sensitive or export controlled items; - is a legal person or a legal arrangement and if so, the purpose of their establishment and the nature of their business.
-Or if the matter involves the beneficiary of a life insurance policy, whether that beneficiary is a legal person or legal arrangement; - is a legal person with nominee shareholders or shares in bearer form; - is a legal person subject to enforceable disclosure requirements that ensure that reliable information about the customer's beneficial owner is publicly available, for example public companies listed on stock exchanges that make disclosure a listing condition;
+- Arms / weapons trading, dealing and defence; - Casinos, gambling and betting; - Construction / development industry; - Dating / adult entertainment industry; - Decision-making members of high profile sporting bodies; - Import/export companies/industry; - Money services businesses; - Oil and gas industry; - Pharmaceuticals and healthcare; - Precious metals and stones mining and trading; - Shipping and transport of goods; and - Virtual asset service providers. - Is a CEP that holds prominent position or enjoys a high public profile that might enable them to abuse this position for private gain; for example, they are: - persons performing prominent functions for international organisations; - senior local or regional public officials with the ability to influence the awarding of public contracts; - o decision-making members of high profile sporting bodies; - o individuals that are known to influence the government and other senior decision-makers. - has links to sectors that involve significant amounts of cash; - is dealing with complex equipment etc. for which he/she/it lacks technical background or which is incongruent with their stated activities; - engages in complex trade deals involving third parties in lines of business that do not accord with their stated business activities established at onboarding; - though declared to be a commercial business, conducts transactions that suggest they are acting as a money remittance business or a pay through

+8 A commercially exposed person ("CEP") is an individual who is associated with a specific industry activity which typically has a higher exposure to bribery and corruption, which, in turn, may increase the ML/FT/PF/PF risk posed to the firm by such individuals where they are affiliated to a customer.
+An individual would be regarded as a CEP due to their position as a senior executive of a commercial enterprise in an industry posing a higher risk of financial crime.
+For example; a Board member, senior executive, or person with decision-making power or influence in one of the listed occupational activities would be considered a CEP.
+However, an administrator or employee with no decision-making power or influence would not be classed as a CEP.

+account i.e. accounts involving a rapid movement of high volume transactions with a small end of day balance without clear business rationale;

+- engages in or request payments be made to third parties or third party destinations that do not accord with the customer's stated business activities and/or where they are not party to the underlying transaction(s) being paid for; - is affiliated with a university or research institution involved in the trading of potentially proliferation sensitive or export controlled items;